 - Anchor days, instead of ‘I come to the office... and no one is there’

-Fixed attendance days ensure that teams meet reliably in the office.
-Joint lunches, short updates or after-work formats create routine, strengthen culture and prevent office time from becoming purely online meeting time. - Activity-based working with modular spaces, instead of the classic ‘corridor of closed doors’
+Fixed in-office days ensure that teams can reliably meet on site.
+Shared lunches, short updates or after-work formats create routines, strengthen culture and prevent office time from becoming purely online meeting time. - Activity-based working with modular spaces, instead of the classic ‘corridor of closed doors’

-Instead of traditional cubicle offices, many organisations are opting for flexible, modular workspaces.
-This not only allows employees to choose the right workspace for each task, but also allows teams to adapt rooms to suit the situation when work processes or needs change. - New collaborative spaces, instead of ‘the coffee kitchen where you’d rather not linger too long’
+Rather than traditional cellular offices, many organisations are opting for flexible, modular workspaces.
+This allows employees to choose the right workspace for each task and enables teams to adapt spaces as workflows or needs change. - New collaborative spaces, instead of ‘the coffee kitchen where you’d rather not linger too long’

-High-quality meeting areas, lounges and co-working spaces replace cramped, perhaps even enclosed coffee kitchens and encourage spontaneous interaction and cross-team exchange, making the office more appealing. - Experimental phases instead of ‘We’re doing everything new now and it’s going to be colourful and open’
+High-quality meeting areas, lounges and co-working spaces replace cramped, perhaps even enclosed coffee kitchens and encourage spontaneous interaction and cross-team exchange, making the office more appealing. - Experimental phases instead of ‘We’re doing everything at once and making it colourful and open’

-Many organisations first test different room layouts and gradually develop suitable workspace strategies based on usage and feedback.
-For example, a department or floor can be given a prototype redesign with borrowed furniture, and the redesign can then be adapted or rolled out further depending on how successful it is perceived to be.
+Many organisations initially test different spatial layouts and gradually develop suitable workspace strategies based on usage data and feedback.
+For example, a department or floor may receive a prototype redesign with temporary furniture, which is then adapted or rolled out further depending on perceived success.

-These examples alone clearly show that interior design is increasingly being used as a strategic tool to strengthen hybrid collaboration, promote cultural cohesion and noticeably improve the quality of shared office time.
-However, organisations should not be guided by return-to-office mandates.
-The latest research is clear: mandatory return-to-office requirements do not lead to higher performance indicators or better financial results.
-Instead, satisfaction declines while emotional exhaustion and turnover risks increase (Ding and Ma, 2024; Kunze and Hampel, 2025).
-Instead of coercion, what is needed are spaces that people enjoy using and working environments that create genuine reasons to come together.
+These examples clearly show that spatial design is increasingly being used as a strategic tool to strengthen hybrid collaboration, foster cultural cohesion and noticeably improve the quality of shared time in the office.
+What organisations should not be guided by, however, are return-to-office mandates.
+Recent research is unequivocal: mandatory returns to the office do not lead to higher performance indicators or better financial outcomes.
+Instead, satisfaction declines, while emotional exhaustion and turnover risks increase (Ding and Ma, 2024; Kunze and Hampel, 2025).
+Rather than coercion, what is needed are spaces people enjoy using and work environments that create genuine reasons to come together.

 CONCLUSION: FLEXIBILITY NEEDS A SPATIAL ANCHOR

-The next article in The Spatial Thinkers Series shows how organisations are dealing with this new flexibility, what opportunities and risks office consolidation and desk-sharing concepts bring with them, and why good space planning today needs one thing above all else: clear orientation despite freedom.
+The next article in the Spatial Thinkers series explores how organisations are dealing with this new flexibility, the opportunities and risks associated with office consolidation and desk-sharing concepts, and why good spatial planning today needs one thing above all else: clear orientation despite freedom.

 IBA Forum-Gastbeitrag